Uniswap/token-lists/README.md

 ## Examples

-You can find an example of a token list [here](test/schema/example.tokenlist.json).
+You can find a simple example of a token list in [test/schema/example.tokenlist.json](test/schema/example.tokenlist.json).

+A larger example can be found in [test/schema/bigexample.tokenlist.json](test/schema/bigexample.tokenlist.json).